Krinnik/Meeting-Bot/README.md

 ## Data Collection
 - (Also See [Data Sources](#data-sources))
 1. Public Meetings:
-    - Initial assessment conducted to understand the data and identify any issues
+    - Initial assessment conducted to understand the data and identify any issues.
-        - Read in meetings from the dataset that included full notes and summaries
+        - Read in meetings from the dataset that included full notes and summaries.

 2. Zain's Meeting Notes:
-    - Actual meeting notes (NOT Included in the resources as they were only used for testing the evaluator: Bleu, ROUGE, Tokens)
+    - Actual meeting notes (NOT Included in the resources as they were only used for testing the evaluator: Bleu, ROUGE, Tokens).
-    - Additional formatted examples were also include to test the solutions transcribe capabilities (video/ audio > text)
+    - Additional formatted examples were also include to test the solutions transcribe capabilities (video/ audio > text).
-    - Multiple Meeting notes that were hand written by a human for summarizer evaluation
+    - Multiple Meeting notes that were hand written by a human for summarizer evaluation.

 ## Expected Outcome